janstrng/Evaluating-IoT-devices/Method.md

 This point may be difficult to check, but if you are able to change the device setting without proper authorizations, should an “alarm” go off for the device controler/company and the user should get notified.

 ## B2: Security and communication
+In this section the most important points are those rergarding cryptographics.
+What we want to know is what sort of encryption the traffic to and from the device uses.
+This can be quite hard to find out, but it should be possible.
+What we demand of the device is that it uses an appropriate encryption algorithm for the task.
+For example a light bulb does no need the same encryption as a peacemaker.

 ## B3: Disclosing of vulnerability
 Disclosing of vulnerability  has only two point.
 In the first you will have to find the vulnerability policy, it may be on the app/application for the device, but normally it will be on its website.
 A quick google search like “Company_Name vulnerability policy”, will normally do the trick.
 On the second point about “…act upon vulnerabilities … in a timely manner…”, here we do not expect you to find a vulnerability and then wait for the company to fix it.
 Instead, you can look for earlier vulnerabilities and se how long they took to fix them.